-The cash flow forecast is one of the main accounting statements for business plan financials.
+The cash flow forecast is one of the three main accounting statements for business plan financials.

 The cash flow forecast shows what cash was paid or received by the business during the accounting period.
 The accounting period can be any length but is usually a month or a year.